SuperSection/restaurant-review-platform/README.md

 ## Create all the required Entities

-1. Create the user entity
+1. Create the User entity
-2. Create the address address
+2. Create the Address address
-3. Create the operating hours entity
+3. Create the OperatingHours entity
-4. Create the photo entity
+4. Create the Photo entity
-5. Create the review entity
+5. Create the Review entity
-6. Create the restaurant entity
+6. Create the Restaurant entity

+> Used Lombok annotations to reduce boilerplate code.

 ### **Use of Elasticsearch annotations in Entities**